 |Campus:||DCU All Hallows Campus|

-John O'Flynn is Associate Professor of Music, and also directs the MA in Music at DCU.
+John O'Flynn is Associate Professor of Music, and is currently programme chair for the MA in Music at DCU.
 He teaches courses in popular music, film music, music sociology, intercultural music transmission, choral and group performance, and solfege/musical techniques, and also supervises student research to doctoral level.
 Between 1999-2008 he was lecturer in music at Mary Immaculate College, University of Limerick, and from 2008-2016 he was senior lecturer and Head of the Music Department of St Patrick's College, DCU.
 He was recipient of research fellowships from The Irish Research Council (2008), An Foras Feasa (2011) and St Patrick's College (2015).
 A Council Member of the Society for Musicology in Ireland, he is also founding chair of the Society for Music Education in Ireland, and has served on the Council of Heads of Music in Higher Education from 2008 to date.
 His publications include The Irishness of Irish Music (Asghate, 2009), Music and Identity in Ireland and Beyond (Asghate, 2014, co-edited with Dr Mark Fitzgerald, DIT) and numerous journal articles, book chapters and encyclopaedia entries.
 In 2015-16 he was principal investigator for the Mapping Popular Music in Dublin project, which received external funding from Fáilte Ireland (Irish Tourism).
 He has delivered keynote addresses and conference papers in Europe, the Americas and Asia, has acted as external examiner for several institutions in Ireland and the UK, and regularly carries out academic review work in Ireland and abroad.
 He manages and promotes concerts at DCU, including the Lunchtime Concert Series and the annual Fidelio Trio Winter Chamber Music Festival.
 He is also active as a choral conductor and baritone recitalist.